shanu-16/basics/README.md

 ## First things first ##
-- This document is meant for people working in IT, Engineering (since author(s) primarily have experience of how it is for other occupations)
+- This document is primarily meant for people working in IT and Engineering occupations.
+This is because the author(s) only have first hand experience for these occupations)
 - This document assumes that readers are educated and can make some informed decisions by them selves.
 - This document is a guide and not a recipie or formula to get your work permit.
 It is your legal obligation to follow the rules that apply to you.
 Not knowing the rules is not an excuse.
 - The advice in this document may be old, it is your responsibility to make sure that it is valid and applicaple to you.